Can I Adopt (Step Parent Adoption)

 Applications may be by either a married or an unmarried partner (whether of different or the same sex) of a parent with whom they are living in an enduring family relationship (customarily lasting 3 years or more).

 The step-parent must have lived with the child for at least six months prior to the application.
-The applicant should be over the age of 18.
+The applicant should be over the age of 21 years, whilst the child must be under the age of 18 years old.

 The step-parent must apply to the Court for an adoption order to be made.
 Where permission is granted, the step-parent becomes the adoptive parent.